Finding Mr. Christmas: Season 1 (2024)

-The ten contestants of the first season were revealed in October 2025.
 The season premiered on October 31, 2024.
 It was won by Ezra Moreland.
 The prize for winning the first season was a leading role in the Hallmark movie Happy Howlidays.

 Season 2 (2025)

 The ten contestants of the second season were revealed in October 2025.
-The season is scheduled to premiere on October 27, 2025.
+The season premiered on October 27, 2025.

 Ages, names, and cities stated are at time of filming.